wordproof/drupal-module/README.md

 * Tests? ;)

 * Create "timestamp" type for schema_metatag
   * First implementation is a full list of fields.
-But perhaps
+Conclusion:
+     * Until schema.org schema is defined:
+        Create `SchemaXxxxxTimestamp.php` with a simple type (like text).
+Hint at the proper token ([node:wordproof-timestamp] or [entity:wordproof-timestamp]) and render the required json in the token hook based on the stored entity (remember cache tags ;)).
+This should be the most low tech solution for now.
 ```json
 {
   "timestamp": {